scvalex/ltc/docs/final.md

 ### Partial Drop-In Replacement for Redis

-Since LTc is a data store, the first question that comes to mind is how data can be accessed.
+Since LTc is a data store, the first question that comes to mind is how can the data be accessed.
 LTc is designed as an *embedded* data store, and we assume that a store will typically be accessed through the Haskell interface.
 That said, we also provide an interface which mimics Redis's semantics and which is compatible with Redis clients.

 Testing out this interface is simple.
-We start the LTc node with the Redis adapter enabled by running `./ltc redis` in the LTc distribution's directory.
+We start an LTc node with the Redis adapter enabled by running `./ltc redis` in the LTc distribution's directory.
 We can than use any Redis client, such as the command line `redis-cli`, to connect to the LTc node and access